JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20251104.md

 ### Average annual enrichment levy cost to owners of properties with 2025 assessed values (AVs) of $500,000
 ![Average annual enrichment levy cost for example properties group 1](pagesManual/LeviesReport/20251104/LevySummaryParcels-1.png "Levy average annual cost")

+Note:
+- Three school districts (Bainbridge Island, Bellingham, and Orcas Island) are running what they call "Supplemental" Enrichment Levies.
+This is in addition to their existing Enrichment Levies.
+These districts are taking advantage of the law change earlier this year (2025) that lifts the limit lid and allows school districts to request and collect more tax money from their local property taxpayers starting in the 2026 tax year.

 ___

 ## Capital levy summary